Facts You Must Know Before Deciding to Dropship or Buy Wholesale

 The process of dropshipping involves selling goods online without having to stock them yourself.
 For this method, the chain is the following – your customer places an order through your online store that is automatically forwarded to your dropshipping supplier who packs and ships the package directly to the customer.
 More specifically, you don’t own stock or an inventory, but the products are shipped directly from your supplier’s warehouse.
 Where is your profit from dropshipping?

-The difference in the retail price that your customer pays and the price you pay to your supplier is your actual profit.
+The difference between the retail price that your customer pays and the price you pay to your supplier is your actual profit.

 Low startup costs